sharontherese/latin-mass-wedding/content/local-customs/index.md

 If you are interested in researching more about local customs, try historical archives and online newspaper collections.

-If you know of a Catholic wedding custom, [let me know] (https://www.latinmasswedding.com/#contact)!
+If you know of a Catholic wedding custom, [let me know](https://www.latinmasswedding.com/#contact)!

 # Crowns/wreaths